 Between college and graduate school, I assisted Anna Deavere Smith and was a backup dancer for performance artist John Fleck.
 Since then, I’ve worked with dozens of amazing directors and companies and performed at venues all over the world.
 I’ve also appeared in photos, films, and installations by Carrie Mae Weems, Pedro Reyes, Thomas Dozol, Amber Mahoney, John Malpede, Sharon Hayes, Andrea Geyer, David Michalek, Candice Breitz, and Jennifer Reeves; and been a fellow at Yaddo and Blue Mountain Center.
 Below is information about shows I’ve done with The Wooster Group, The Builders Association, Mike Iveson, Jr., and Jay Scheib.
 Most recently, I have been collaborating with Sibyl Kempson, Brooke O’Harra, Margot Bordelon and Kate Attwell, and Andrew Ondrejcak.
 In April 2015, Andrew and I were named as award recipients for ELIJAH GREEN by the MAP Fund, supported by the Doris Duke Charitable Foundation and the Andrew W. Mellon Foundation.
 In March 2016, ELIJAH GREEN had a sold-out run during its world premiere at The Kitchen NYC and received a 4-star review and critic’s pick from Helen Shaw.

-I worked with The Wooster Group on the development and production of House/Lights based on Gertrude Stein’s Doctor Faustus Lights the Lights and the B-movie classic, Olga’s House of Shame.
+I worked with The Wooster Group on the development and production of House/Lights based on Gertrude Stein’s Doctor Faustus Lights the Lights.
 That show went on to tour 16 cities around the world and received an Obie Award for Best Production.
 I’ve also produced a benefit for The Wooster Group and now serve on its board.

 I worked with Marianne Weems and her company The Builders Association on Alladeen and Super Vision, both of which premiered at the Brooklyn Academy of Music and toured to a combined total of 42 cities.
 Alladeen received an Obie Award for Outstanding Production, and I was nominated by the Evening Standard UK for Best Actress in a Visiting Production for my performance.